 Share one of the three Would You Rather? boards available in these online games resources for indoor recess ideas!
 Would your students rather eat hot dog flavored ice cream or taco flavored ice cream?
 Get a new kitten or a new puppy?
 Pet a polar bear or a penguin?
 Scenarios ranging from silly to sincere make for great, well-managed indoor recess games!

 Looking for a great deal?
-Check out this Would you rather question for kids BUNDLE!
+Check out this Would You Rather questions for kids BUNDLE!

 Similar to the board game Scattergories, students answer questions about certain categories!
 Share these four boards from the online games resource.
 For example, your category might be "Candy".
 Have your students brainstorm or list types of candies that start with the letter "R".
 This is a fun indoor recess idea that helps your kids stay engaged and competitive!

-This BUNDLE of online games for kids is perfect for Indoor Recess Games!
+This BUNDLE of online games for kids is perfect for indoor recess!
 Click here to save money and take advantage of this great deal!

 The Connect 4 board game has players drop discs into the game board until they get 4-in-a-row.
 This is also a fun indoor recess activity with a simple digital game on Google Slides!
 Taking board games online are some of my favorite ideas for indoor recess!

-Direct Drawing is a step-by-step approach to drawing.
+Directed drawing is a step-by-step approach to drawing.
 Simply share steps with your students to create a certain character or object.
-There are so many books and online resources for direct drawing!
-These how to draw lessons are simple indoor recess ideas easy enough for the youngest students.
+There are so many books and online resources for directed drawing!
+These how to draw lessons are simple indoor recess ideas that are easy enough for the youngest students.